 Advantages Disadvantages Insurance inside superannuation Income protection insurance premiums are generally tax deductible to your super fund.
-You can pay your premiums using accumulated super money or by making additional super contributions - which may come from your beforetax income.
+You can pay your premiums using accumulated super money or by making additional super contributions - which may come from your before-tax income.
 Premiums can be cost effective.
 While most insurance events for income protection insurance result in a condition of release, there are some limited situations where you may not be able to access the insurance benefits until you retire.
 Features can be basic.
 Insurance outside superannuation Income protection premiums are generally tax deductible.
 Insurance benefits are paid directly to you.
 Can have more features.
 Premiums can be expensive.
-Tax is payable on claim amounts paid to you and benefits are treated as outlined below.
-Are premiums tax deductible?
-Are benefits taxed?
-Insurance inside superannuation Contributions you make to super to cover premiums may be claimed as a tax deduction.
-Yes, the super fund will apply withholding PAYG tax to amounts paid.
-Insurance outside superannuation Yes.
-Yes, amounts paid are taxed at your marginal tax rate.
+Tax is payable on claim amounts paid to you.